 As we wrap things up here, there are a few takeaways.
 Taking proper precautions goes a long way to having a safe day on the water.
 Is kayaking dangerous?

-If you steer clear of obstacles, you can see and pay attention to things that might be lurking under the water, you can have a fun adventure.
+If you steer clear of obstacles, you can see and pay attention to things lurking under the water.
+You can have a fun adventure.
 Make sure you are prepared and aware of your surroundings for a great kayak trip.

 Steve Morrow owns Paddle About, an outdoor recreation and travel blog.
 Steve loves to travel, kayak, paddle board, camp, hike, and spend time outdoors with his wife and two kids.
 When he's not exploring the great outdoors, Steve enjoys writing about his adventures and sharing tips for getting the most out of your outdoor experiences.
 He has a lot of interesting stories to share, and he's always happy to help others get more out of life.